The American Constitution - HIS 303

 did to their daughter for two long years).

-same judge that cut the step-fathers trial short, yelled at and humilated the mother
+The same judge that cut the step-fathers trial short, yelled at and humilated

-and said she should be in prison as well, and then refused to make the real sex offender
+the mother and said she should be in prison as well, and then refused to make the real sex

-move away from next door (only to get on a waiting list for a place that has no
+offender move away from next door (only to get on a waiting list for a place that has

-official waiting list, and no requirements to make him keep looking anywhere else, or to
+no official waiting list, and no requirements to make him keep looking anywhere else,

 were trying to help her, she wound up being the greatest victim of all due to the inept